List of newspapers in North Carolina

 There have been newspapers in North Carolina since the North-Carolina Gazette began publication in the Province of North Carolina in 1751.
 As of January 2020, there were approximately 260 newspapers in publication in North Carolina.
 While printed newspaper circulation has declined in the last 10 years, the total paid print circulation of newspapers in North Carolina is over 4 million.
 The newspapers with the largest paid circulation are The Charlotte Observer and The News & Observer of Raleigh.
 The largest number of North Carolina newspapers are focused on local news at the county level.
 In addition to print versions of North Carolina newspapers, most newspapers have online websites, as well as Facebook and Twitter accounts for distribution of news media and interacting with their community.

 List of newspapers

 There were approximately 260 North Carolina newspapers in publication at the beginning of 2020.
 The Fayetteville Observer (established in 1816) is the oldest newspaper in North Carolina.
 The Star-News of Wilmington (established in 1867) is the oldest continuously running newspaper.
-Many of the newspapers in North Carolina have common parent companies, including Adams Publishing Group, Berkshire Hathaway, Champion Media, Community News Holdings, Inc. (CNHI), Gannett, and McClatchy.
+Many of the newspapers in North Carolina have common parent companies, including Adams Publishing Group, Boone Newspapers, Champion Media, Community News Holdings, Inc. (CNHI), Gannett, Lee Enterprises, and McClatchy.
 Many of the newspapers are also members of the North Carolina Publishing Association.
 Print frequency varies from daily to monthly.
 Most newspapers use Facebook and Twitter for distribution of content.
 Most college and universities in North Carolina have student newspapers.
 There is one Chinese (The China Press Weekly) and three Spanish language newspapers, La Conexión being the oldest in North Carolina.